Seirdy/seirdy.one/content/posts/website-best-practices.md

 I have two responses:

 1. If an image isn't essential, don't include it in the page.
 If an image is essential, assume sighted users want to see it.
 2. Yes, users could disable images.
 That's _their_ choice.
-If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.
+If your page uses lazy loading, you've effectively (and probably unintentionally) made that choice for a large number of users.

 Nonetheless, expect some readers to have images disabled.
 Refer to [the "Beyond alt-text" section](#beyond-alt-text) to see how to best support this case.